lassekongo83/zuki-themes/README.md

 Older version (no longer supported) for GTK 3.14 can be found here: https://github.com/lassekongo83/zuki-themes/releases

-Main focus is now on the Zukitre theme.
-Zukitwo theme may get an update as soon as I've fixed everything on Zukitre.
-Zukiwi is gone and won't get any update.
-The ZukiShell theme will also arrive eventually.
+Zukiwi has been abandoned and won't get updated any more.

 ##### Todo list
-  * Update the titlebars on xfwm4, metacity-1 and unity with the new titlebuttons.
+  * Fix Zukitwo assets to something better.
-  * Re-create Zukitwo and ZukiShell in sass and also re-create some of the assets or create new ones.
+  * Fix some issues with the Zukitwo gtk2 theme.
   * Update to GTK 3.20 eventually.
 Main development focus is at the moment on Ubuntu 16.04 LTS and Debian Stretch.
 Will have to keep a virtual machine with ArchLinux to develop for newer releases.
   * Whatever else I've forgotten.